 Notes from a friend:Kraig writes:

 An excellent aerial view of Cape Lookout Lighthouse appears in the opening scene of the movie "The Butcher's Wife," with a young Marina Lemke standing on the upper catwalk outside the lantern room.
-As the movie mentions that Marina is from Ocracoke, some people have assumed the lighthouse was the Ocracoke Lighthouse, but the unique black and white diamond daymark definitely belongs to Cape Lookout.
-What makes this mix-up even more entertaining is that the home where Marina lives with her grandmother is not on Cape Lookout or Ocracoke but on Bald Head Island, where it formerly served as one of the keeper cottages for the Cape Fear Lighthouse.
+As the movie mentions that Marina is from Ocracoke, some people have assumed the lighthouse was the Ocracoke Lighthouse, but the unique black-and-white diamond daymark definitely belongs to Cape Lookout.
+What makes this mix-up even more entertaining is that the home where Marina lives with her grandmother is not on Cape Lookout or Ocracoke but on Bald Head Island, where it formerly served as one of the keeper cottages for Cape Fear Lighthouse.

 See our List of Lighthouses in North Carolina